 What to Do if You Don’t Pass

-You will feel pretty bummed after being told you are to be fired during probation.
+You will feel dejected after being told you are to be dismissed during probation.
 Give yourself some time to process it.

 It will also be a stressful period while you wonder what to do next and how you will find another job.
 It’s important to take the time to deal with what has happened.